Cruising for gay sex in Washington, D.C.: History

+Police crackdowns

 Representative Jon Hinson was arrested at the memorial in 1976 after he exposed himself to an undercover police officer.
 In 1981, he was arrested and charged for a second time with attempted sodomy for performing oral sex on a male employee of the Library of Congress in a restroom of the Longworth Building of the House of Representatives.
 The restroom had been targeted for a sting operation after complaints.
 The chief of the U.S. Capitol Police had asked Speaker Tip O'Neill if representatives should be warned about the operation to which he disagreed.

 From early 2000 to March 2001 the U.S. Park Police arrested 293 people for charges relating to public sex in parks along the George Washington Memorial Parkway.
 The arrests were for offences including "indecent acts" and indecent exposure.
 Plainclothes officers were used in the arrests.
 The U.S. Magistrate Judge Theresa C. Buchanan said that she had been "wrestling with these cases in my own mind as to what to do ...
 By this conduct, the park is no longer available to others, to tourists ...".